hardope/click_chat/README.md

 Design and development of a full scale social media patform Using Python flask web framework.<br>

+This web app enables users to create text and picture posts also each post can be liked and unliked same with each comment.
+The comment section is multi layered as each comment can can aslo have a comment.<br>

 ### Features
 * Instant Messaging: Refreshes Every Second
 * Multiple Users